About this book

 Following on the success of Canadian Railroad Trilogy, this is another beautiful book in which a memorable song illuminates a fascinating history that has taken on new resonance today.

-Winner of the Governor General's Literary Awards for Children's Illustration 2013
+- Winner Governor General's Literary Awards for Children's Illustration, 2013